Akiva-R/Shtikipedia/src/site/notes/Homepage.md

 ---

-Hi, this is a website of my notes for Shiur[[Wiki/Answer to why Tuesday instead of Sunday\|Answer to why Tuesday instead of Sunday]]
+Hi, this is a website of my notes for Shiur[[Answer to why Tuesday instead of Sunday\|Answer to why Tuesday instead of Sunday]]